mesosphere/dcos-docs-site/pages/1.11/installing/production/configuration/configuration-parameters/index.md

 **Important:**

 * If master_discovery is set to `master_http_loadbalancer`, then [exhibitor_storage_backend](#exhibitor-storage-backend) cannot be set to `static`.
 * On platforms like AWS where internal IPs are allocated dynamically, you should not use a static master list.
 If a master instance were to terminate for any reason, it could lead to cluster instability.
+It is recommended to use aws_s3 for the exhibitor storage backend since we can rely on s3 to manage quorum size when the master nodes are unavailable.

 ## master_dns_bindall
 Indicates whether the master DNS port is open.
 An open master DNS port listens publicly on the masters.
 If you are upgrading, set this parameter to `true`.